 Pepper fermentation takes place quite quickly, so in 3-4 days you will have a delicious spicy addition to the main dish or just an appetizer on the table.

 Carrots 1 piece (large)

 Salt (not iodized) 2 tablespoons

 Vegetable oil 4 tablespoons

-Grind the chopped cabbage with salt until the juice is released, add the fried vegetables, chopped parsley, finely chopped hot pepper, peas, mix well.
+Grind the chopped cabbage with salt until the juice is released, add the fried vegetables, chopped parsley, finely chopped hot pepper, and peas, and mix well.
 Boil water in a saucepan and blanch the prepared bell pepper for 2 minutes.
-Remove the pepper from boiling water and pour cold water over it.
+Remove the pepper from the boiling water and pour cold water over it.
 Each pepper is tightly stuffed with a cooked vegetable mixture.

-At the bottom of the dishes in which the pepper will be fermented, we spread sprigs of parsley, dry dill, bay leaf, black pepper peas.
+At the bottom of the dishes in which the pepper will be fermented, we spread sprigs of parsley, dry dill, bay leaf, and black pepper peas.
 Then stuffed pepper.
 Strain the remaining juice from the minced meat and pour it over the peppers.
-On top of the bay leaf again, sprigs of parsley, cover with a lid or plate and put the load on top (one and a half liter jar of water).
+On top of the bay leaf again, sprigs of parsley, cover with a lid or plate and put the load on top (one a-half liter jar of water).
 Leave at room temperature for 2-3 days for fermentation.
 Then put the pepper in a container or jar and put it in the refrigerator.
 Enjoy your appetite!

-Pickled garlic is not only very useful, but also really delicious!
-From this recipe you will learn how to quickly and simply ferment garlic at home.
+Pickled garlic is not only very useful but also really delicious!
+From this recipe, you will learn how to quickly and simply ferment garlic at home.

 Number of servings: 10